ubreddy/rezolve-docs/docs/ai-features/bot-agents.md

 # Bot Agents

-Detailed documentation of AITSM's specialized AI bot agents and their capabilities.
+Detailed documentation of Rezolve.ai's specialized AI bot agents and their capabilities.

 ## Overview

-AITSM's bot agents are specialized AI components that handle specific aspects of service management interactions.
+Rezolve.ai's bot agents are specialized AI components that handle specific aspects of service management interactions.

 _Suggested Image: "bot-agents-overview.png" - Overview of all bot agents and their relationships_